konrad-karanowski/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer
 Source code for the student lecture "neural style transfer" as part of the "Artificial Intelligence" course at the Wrocław University of Technology.

-This repo bases on original Neural Style Transfer paper (Gatys at al. 2015): https://arxiv.org/abs/1508.06576
+This repo bases on original Neural Style Transfer paper (Gatys et al. 2015): https://arxiv.org/abs/1508.06576

 ## Examples
 Style transfer allows us to create an image of certain thing (content image) with certain style (style image).